 - Clunky automation builder

-In the battle of the free plans, both ClickUp and Trello offer a lot, but ClickUp simply offers more.
+In the battle of the free plans, both ClickUp and Trello offer a lot, but ClickUp’s free plan is ultimately better.
 Both are decidedly customizable and provide plenty of basic project management features.
-However, ClickUp also offers a range of collaboration and communication features, making it a better option for teams, whereas Trello's free plan is better suited to individuals.
+However, ClickUp also offers a better range of collaboration features, making it a better option for teams, whereas Trello’s free plan is better suited to individuals.
 Both offer automation options on their free plans.

 ClickUp isn't perfect though.
 It has some odd inconveniences, like usage limits on some task management and collaboration features on the free plan.
 Still, ClickUp makes for a great free plan and the best overall platform for project management.